shsagir/play-area-sync/docs/quirks-old-app.md

 Instead of `sendmail` you can use a mail script that uses SMTP (Simple Mail Transfer Protocol) directly.
 But you can't do this with fortrabbit directly either.

-[Transactional mail services](external-services#toc-transactional-mails) can actually do the bulk mailing for you.
+Transactional mail services such as [SendGrid](/sendgrid) can actually do the bulk mailing for you.
 You can either connect to them via "SMTP relay" or by "API".
 Those services help you to save your Apps resources, are probably more reliable and have some nice extra features like analytics.

 In the following we focus on an SMTP implementation.
 There are countless possibilities how to do this.
 Most frameworks and CMS give them to you out of the box.
 If you use a custom script, have a look at [Swift Mailer](http://swiftmailer.org/).